Manziine/alu-zero_day/git/README.md

-This is the README.md file inside the git directory
+This directory contains tasks and exercises